andreeamnl/web_lab_2/README.md

-# Landing Page: My Landing Page
+# landing page project: Sephora alternative

 This landing page is designed to showcase various features and offerings of a fictional beauty and cosmetics brand called "Sephora."